-Grows to 25 to 60 ft. high and 20 to 45 ft. wide.
-Narrow gray-green leaves are 3 to 6 in. long.
+Grows to 25–60 ft. high and 20–45 ft. wide.
+Narrow gray-green leaves are 3–6 in. long.
 Insignificant flowers and seed capsules.
 White trunk and branches and open crown make it a good specimen tree.
 Good in lawns.
 Takes wet or dry soil.
 Very little litter.
 In youth, remove erratic branches.

 From southern Africa and India.
-Billowing mass of slender, dark green, hairlike leaves reach 3 ft. tal...
+Billowing mass of slender, dark green, hairlike leaves reaches 3 ft. t...

 Grows to 25–40 ft. tall, 20–30 ft. wide, with graceful branching and white trunk.